top of page

 WELCOME

-my new book "Paramedic Chief Extraordinary Experiences from the Streets of Los Angeles"
+my book "Paramedic Chief Extraordinary Experiences from the Streets of Los Angeles"

 Here you will find information about me, any press I've been featured in & articles I've written.